-All information is based on a member with an assumed balance of $50,000 with no activity fees.
-Different account balances will have an effect on returns, return targets and fees and costs.
+The information is based on a balance of $50,000 with no activity fees.
+Different account balances will have different returns, return targets, and fees and costs.

 About the return target